itsakanksharawat/itsakanksharawat/readme.md

 ## Hiii, I'm Akanksha Rawat

-I'm a  CSE (AI/ML) student who is focused on building practical tech projects instead of just studying concepts for exams(sometime i have to ).
+I'm a  CSE (AI/ML) student who is focused on building practical tech projects .

 Right now, I'm exploring how AI can be used in real-life problem solving — especially in areas like productivity, personal lifestyle systems, decision support applications.